elenikontogianni/Database_project-BankingManagementSystem/README.md

 Set Up MySQL Database:

 Install and start MySQL Server.
-Open MySQL Workbench and run the database.sql script to create the bank_db database and accounts table:CREATE DATABASE IF NOT EXISTS bank_db;
+In MySQL Workbench, execute the database.sql script to create the database and table:CREATE DATABASE IF NOT EXISTS bank_db;
 USE bank_db;

 CREATE TABLE IF NOT EXISTS accounts (